IceQ1337/OverwatchChecker/README.md

 **The script does not check if your config is valid or has missing information.**
 **Make sure you have everything set up properly!**

-## Updating
-### This project has no guaranteed backward compatibility!
-If the file structure changes during an update, a local installation must be manually adjusted.
-In most cases, files only have to be moved or renamed.

 ## Configuration
 ```javascript
 {